kingston-hackSpace/12V_devices_with_Arduino/README.md

 ---
 ## ⚠️ IMPORTANT!
 WIRE TYPE!

-If your devices draws high current, you will need thicker wires. **Talk with a technician.**
+If your devices draws high current, you will need thicker wires. **Talk with a technician for more guidance.**

 See reference guide below: